Beyond Transactions – Do You Need to Humanize Your Brand?

 3 | Lead (or at Least Join) the Conversation

-People interact with one another; your brand should too.
+People interact with one another; your B2B company should too.
 Show up and join or lead the conversation.
-Social media is a channel where people get to know brands, and seek information and opinions.
+Social media is a channel where people get to know companies, and seek information and opinions.
 Is your brand accessible and engaging?

 The Internet Advertising Bureau (IAB) has found that 90% of consumers would recommend a brand after communicating with the company on social media channels, and that 83% would try a brand following social media contact.
 Use social media for engagement and for influencing new customers.

 Of course, your brand is still a business, here to add value to peoples’ lives while also turning a profit.
 Engage and humanize the brand by giving employees, leaders and customers a voice.